maxigue/chainr/README.md

 - ...

 ## Concepts
-- **Pipeline**: A pipeline is the top-level unit, it contains jobs.
+- **Pipeline**: A Pipeline is the top-level unit, it contains Jobs and triggers Runs when started.
-- **Job**: A job is the execution unit.
+- **Job**: A Job is the execution unit.
 It starts a docker container on Kubernetes and runs commands inside.
+- **Run**: A Run is spawned from a pipeline, it contains the information on a pipeline execution.

 ## Example
 The following YAML is a representation of a basic pipeline, containing two jobs run in parallel.
 The first job triggers a different job in case of success or error.